Robbie Williams reunites with Take That and joins the judging panel of Let It Shine for grand final

 Three bands will make it through to the final and they will each perform twice in front of the judges but it’s the viewers at home who will ultimately decide the winners.

-The five boys who eventually win will take their a place in The Band - Gary Barlow's touring theatre production that will feature the music of Take That.
+The five boys who eventually win will take their a place in The Band - a touring theatre production that will feature the music of Take That.